ABOUT US > Know the Basics

 The Vulnerable Adult Act defines those at risk as:

 - people over the age of 18

 - live in a residential facility, or

 - receive services at or from a facility or from a home care provider, or

 - people who have a physical, mental or emotional infirmity that makes them unable to provide for their basic needs and unable to protect themselves from harm.

 Consequently, the law does not categorize everyone over a certain age, like 65, a vulnerable adult.
 The same is true for people with disabilities.
 People with vision impairment or difficulty walking without assistance are not “vulnerable” unless other factors, listed above, are present.
 The factors are ones that, in general, make some older people and some people with disabilities at greater risk for harm.
 The protection laws are based on the susceptibility to harm, not on age or disability alone.

-In cases where the Vulnerable Adult Act and its associated criminal law are not applicable to an older victim or one with disabilities, the criminal law provides other means for defining, investigating, and prosecuting crimes, such as assault and theft.
+In cases where the Vulnerable Adult Act and its associated criminal law are not applicable to an older victim or one with disabilities, the other laws may provide the means for defining, investigating, and prosecuting crimes, such as assault, theft or fraud.

 Knowing basic definitions and dynamics is the starting point for understanding options and taking action.